-Life and Physical Sciences: 3 credits Select one of the following courses: SCB101 Topics in Biological Sciences SCC101 Topics in Chemistry SCP101 Topics in Physics SCP140 Topics in Astronomy
+Select one of the following courses: SCB101 Topics in Biological Sciences SCC101 Topics in Chemistry SCP101 Topics in Physics SCP140 Topics in Astronomy

-To complete the degree requirements from the Flexible Core, students are advised to select the following:

-Students are advised to select one course from each of the five Flexible Core categories and one additional course from any one category.
+To complete the degree requirements from the Flexible Core, students are advised to select one course from each of the five Flexible Core categories and one additional course from any one category.
 Students can select only two courses from any one discipline.
 Students are recommended to select courses listed in the program handbook.